 Firstly, they are sweeter, have fewer seeds, and a softer pulp which makes them great for sauces.

-Unlike regular tomatoes, you won’t have to add a big amount of sugar to balance it out the flavor.
+Unlike regular tomatoes, you won’t have to add a lot of sugar to balance it out the flavor.
 Using 12 san Marzano tomatoes, I just have to add 1 tsp of sugar.
 If I use regular tomatoes, I would have to add up to 3 tsp of sugar for the same amount of sauce.

 Fresh or canned San Marzano tomatoes?